 About the choir

 The City Soul Choir is a secular Vancouver community choir led by music director Brian Tate.
-The idea to launch the choir was officially hatched by a group of friends in January 2010, and a month later, the choir had 120 auditioned singers.
+The idea to launch the choir was officially hatched by Brian and his wife, Patricia, and a group of friends in January 2010.
+One month later, the choir had 120 auditioned singers.

-The City Soul Choir's repertoire is drawn from the soulful music of many traditions: spirituals, gospel, pop, R&B, world, and more.
-This is joyful music that uplifts, inspires, transforms.
-The choir produces two concerts per year: one in late spring and another just before Christmas.
-Sometimes other performances arise during the season.
+The City Soul Choir is renowned for its joyful, energetic performances.
+It draws from the soulful songs of many traditions - R&B, spirituals, gospel, pop, world, folk, and more - music that uplifts, inspires, and transforms.
+The choir produces several concerts per year, and also sings at community outreach events.
 See upcoming concert information on the home page.

 About the music director

 An award-winning composer, as well as an accomplished and versatile musician, choir director, and educator, Brian attributes the success of his multifaceted career to a love of working with people and a passion for the arts.

 Brian received his Bachelor of Music degree from the University of British Columbia, and went on to further music studies in London, England, and Toronto.
 His love for music of many kinds has led to a diverse career that includes orchestral and choral conducting and performing, musical theatre, and composing music for film, television, stage, and the concert hall.
 Brian has twice received Vancouver's Jessie Richardson Award for original theatre music, and his choral music is performed worldwide.